My Story & Training

 Soon after graduating in May 2015 from Boston University with my Doctorate in Education (Ed.D.), I realized that I did not know how to nurture my inner life, which negatively affected my well-being and that of my family’s well-being.
 I felt bereft of a joyful existence, crippled by stress, grief, overwhelm, resentment, perfectionism and a dysregulated nervous system (to name just few!).
+I was experiencing toxic levels of empathic distress, fatigue and burnout.
+The most mundane thing caused intense reactivity.
 This was not how I wanted to live my life nor what I wanted for my family.
-Fortunately, I found the courage to study and practice mindfulness mediation and compassion.
+Somehow I found the courage to study and practice mindfulness mediation and compassion.
 Nurturing my inner life by deepening my awareness of my relationship to experience, understanding emotions and processing trauma has been both challenging and liberating.
 Learning and practicing meditation was the catalyst to my healing journey.
-Mindfulness became the lighthouse helping me take one breath at a time and to see with clarity and consciousness what was happening in the present moment.
-Self-compassion became the salve for the deep wounds that I spent years trying to heal through unskillful ways.
+Mindfulness became the lighthouse helping me take one breath at a time and to see with clarity what was happening in the present moment.
+Self-compassion became the salve for the deep wounds I spent years trying to heal through unskillful ways.

 My journey has inspired me to seek out ways to build awareness of mindfulness and compassion practices, and the benefits of meditation.
 This has led to creating this site, what I hope is a true integration of my knowledge as an educator, a parent and a practitioner.

-I aim to embody the value of lifelong learner, or as my mindfulness mentor described me as “lifelong learner-healer.”
-I continue to grow my personal practice because it is the bedrock of my evolution and the place from which I can share the benefits of walking this path of heartfulness – mindful and compassionate living.
-In addition to being a part of several mindfulness meditation groups, participating in week-long silent retreats and receiving guidance from my mentors, I maintain a formal daily meditation practice.
+I aspire to embody the value of a lifelong learner, or as a former mentor/teacher of mine, Alison Cohen, described me as “lifelong learner-healer.”
+I continue to deepen my personal practice because life ceases to be difficult:) In addition to being a part of meditation groups, participating in retreats and receiving guidance from mentors, I maintain a formal daily meditation practice.
+Here is a list of my past 7+days silent retreats.

 Additionally, I consistently grow my teaching skills and knowledge through workshops, courses, and trainings.
 Here is a list of my most notable achievements and trainings related to my work as a mindfulness meditation and compassion teacher and mentor: